monk-io/docs/_mkdocs/docs/guides/04-config-files.md

             proxy-target-port: 9090
     ```

-Running this template would result in having an nginx container with the following configuration in its `reverse_proxy.conf`:
+Running this Kit would result in having an nginx container with the following configuration in its `reverse_proxy.conf`:

 === "reverse_proxy.conf"